xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 -   Start two BFS from $s$ and $t$ respectively.
 -   When the two BFS meet at just one node, we get the node $v$.
+    -   Be careful in implementing this algorithm.
+We execute the two BFS in turn, but the BFS should go ahead while encountering more than one subsequent node until it merge to just one node.
 -   The procedure costs $O(m + n)$ time.